S-NELSON-001/Youtube-Statistics-Django/README.md

-Here's a README for your GitHub project:

----

 # YouTube Channel Stats - Django Application

 This project provides a web-based interface to view key statistics for a specified YouTube channel.
 It displays information such as the number of subscribers, total views, and video uploads.